rasikhq/VCMP-Lua/README.md

 ## Windows
 To build on Windows, just download the repository and run the win-build.bat file in the premake folder.
 You should be getting a Visual Studio 2019 solution file

+**NOTE: You can only build x64 of Lua plugin on Windows for now.
+Why?
+Cuz I'm too lazy to setup my environment to compile mariadb for x32 :D**

 ## Linux
 To build on Linux:
 * Download/Clone the repository